The 20 States Where Non-Religious People Make Up the Greatest Share of the Population

 The new PRRI data shows that this is happening more noticeably in some places than others.
 Roughly 41 percent of Vermonters and 33 percent of those from New Hampshire aren’t affiliated with any particular religion, carrying the banner of secularism for the Northeast.
 This was also true in the Pacific Northwest, where more than one-third of residents in Oregon and Washington didn’t claim a specific faith.

-But there were some surprises in the geographic break-down, too.
+But there were some surprises in the geographic break-down, too, including states that don’t fit regional stereotypes about secular, coastal elites or hippie-ish mountain terrain.
 Non-religious people compose the largest share of the populations of Hawaii and Alaska compared to other faith groups.
 In general, the non-religious states of America are concentrated west of the Mississippi River, according to PRRI, spanning Arizona to Nebraska to Wyoming.

 Non-religious Americans are often portrayed in stereotypical fashion.
 They’re the white, yuppie city dwellers of Portland; the blue-haired atheists who attend Skeptic conferences; or the godless youth at progressive political rallies.
 While these images aren’t necessarily wrong, they’re incomplete.
 Non-religious Americans come from a range of income, education, and racial backgrounds.